mmstick/cargo-deb/README.md

 - **license-file**: The location of the license and the amount of lines to skip at the top.
 If not present, package-level `license-file` is used.
 - **depends**: The runtime [dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project, which are automatically generated with the `$auto` keyword.
 - **conflicts**, **breaks**, **replaces**, **provides** — [package transition](https://wiki.debian.org/PackageTransition) control.
 - **extended-description**: An extended description of the project — the more detailed the better.
-Package's `readme` file is used as a fallback.
+Either **extended-description-file** (see below) or package's `readme` file is used if it is not provided.
+- **extended-description-file**: A file with extended description of the project.
+When specified, used if **extended-description** is not provided.
 - **revision**: Version of the Debian package (when the package is updated more often than the project).
 - **section**: The [application category](https://packages.debian.org/stretch/) that the software belongs to.
 - **priority**: Defines if the package is `required` or `optional`.